cambiotraining/quarto-course-template/materials/01-developer_guidelines.md

   - `{.callout-important}` for essential concepts that complement the main narrative.
   - `{.callout-warning}` for common mis-conceptions, unexpected behaviour or common errors.
 - Every materials page should start with a set of _Learning Objectives_ and end with a set of _Key Points_.
-- Exercises are written under a level 3 heading, and the answers written as a collapsible box (`{.callout-tip collapse=true}`).
+- Exercises are written under a level 3 heading, and the answers written as a collapsible box `{.callout-tip collapse=true}`.
 - Figures should always include a _figure legend_ and _alternative text_.
   - Images can directly link to a URL, otherwise saved as SVG or PNG files.
   - Files should be saved in `materials/<section_folder>/images/`.
-  - Optionally file names can share a prefix if they relate to the same topic.
+  - Use a common prefix for image file names that relate to the same topic.
-- Other things to consider are:
-  - Code chunk options available in executable documents (`.Qmd`, `.Rmd` and `.ipynb`).
 - References to publications/software can be done with a direct link to the source.
+- When working with executable documents (`.qmd`, `.Rmd` and `.ipynb`):
+  - `#fig-alt` should be added to chunks producing plots.
+  - A random seed should be set if there are stochastic algorithms in the code.
+  - The `_freeze` directory should be pushed when changes are made.
 :::